dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-actor.md

 await mock_actor.save_state(5)
 assert mockactor._state_manager._mock_state == 5 #True
 ```
-Mock actors work by passing your actor class as well as the actor id (str) into the function create_mock_actor, which returns an instance of the actor with a bunch of the internal actor methods overwritten, such that instead of attempting to interact with Dapr to save state, manage timers, etc it instead only uses local variables.
+Mock actors are created by passing your actor class and an actor ID (a string) to the create_mock_actor function.
+This function returns an instance of the actor with many internal methods overridden.
+Instead of interacting with Dapr for tasks like saving state or managing timers, the mock actor uses in-memory state to simulate these behaviors.

 Those variables are:
 * **_state_manager._mock_state()**